Catholic Church in England and Wales: Recusants and moves towards Emancipation

 In Leyburn's combined tour north and visitation to administer Confirmation, in 1687, some 20,859 Catholics received the sacrament.
 Most Catholics, it could be said, retreated to relative isolation from a popular Protestant mainstream, and Catholicism in England in this period was politically invisible to history.
 However, culturally and socially, there were notable exceptions.
 Alexander Pope, owing to his literary popularity, was one memorable English Catholic of the 18th century.
-Other prominent Catholics were three remarkable members of the Catholic gentry: Baron Petre (who wined and dined George III and Queen Charlotte at Thorndon Hall), Thomas Weld the bibliophile, (and friend of George III) who in 1794 donated his Stonyhurst estate to the Jesuits to establish a college, along with 30 acres of land, and the Duke of Norfolk, the Premier Duke in the peerage of England and as Earl of Arundel, the Premier Earl.
-In virtue of his status and as head of the Howard family (which included some Church of England, though many Catholic members), the Duke was always at Court.
-It seemed the values and worth of aristocracy "trumped those of the illegal religion".
+Other prominent Catholics were three remarkable members of the Catholic gentry: Baron Petre, who wined and dined George III and Queen Charlotte at Thorndon Hall; Thomas Weld, the bibliophile and friend of George III, who, in 1794, donated his Stonyhurst estate to the Jesuits to establish a college, alongside 30 acres of land; and the Duke of Norfolk, the Premier Duke in the peerage of England and, as Earl of Arundel, the Premier Earl.
+In virtue of his status and as head of the Howard family, which included some Church of England, though many Catholic, members, the Duke was always at Court.
+It seemed as if the values and worth of aristocracy "trumped those of the illegal religion".
 Pope, however, seemed to benefit from the isolation.
 In 1713, when he was 25, he took subscriptions for a project that filled his life for the next seven years, the result being a new version of Homer's Iliad.
 Samuel Johnson pronounced it the greatest translation ever achieved in the English language.
-Over time, Pope became the greatest poet of the age, the Augustan Age, especially for his mock-heroic poems, Rape of the Lock and The Dunciad.
+Over time, Pope became the greatest poet of the age, the Augustan Age, especially for his mock-heroic poems, The Rape of the Lock and The Dunciad.